Nutrition policy, functional foods, dietary advice and nutritional marketing

-Gyorgy is chief investigator (with Professor Christine Parker) on the ARC Discovery Grant (2015-2017) 'Regulating Food Labelling: The Case of Free Range Animal Products in Australia.'
-He is also a chief investigator on the NHMRC Project Grant (2018-2020) ‘Strengthening the Evidence Foundation for Public Health Guidelines’; and an investigator on the multi-country study 'Consumption of Ultraprocessed Foods, Dietary Nutrient Profile and Obesity in Seven Countries' (Brazil, Chile, Columbia, USA, Canada, UK & Australia) funded by the Sao Paulo Research Foundation (FAPESP).
+Gyorgy 's current funded projects include a University Hallmark Initiative on 'Future Food' and alternative proteins (2019-2021); a chief investigator on the NHMRC Project Grant (2018-2020) ‘Strengthening the Evidence Foundation for Public Health Guidelines’; and leading the Australian study of the grant 'Consumption of Ultraprocessed Foods, Dietary Nutrient Profile and Obesity in Seven Countries' (Brazil, Chile, Columbia, USA, Canada, UK & Australia) funded by the Sao Paulo Research Foundation (FAPESP) (2017-21).

 Food and nutrition politics and policy